 Principle 1: Don’t use emotional pressure to try to stop the blaming directly

 Because blaming is the best that your spouse knows how to do, directly trying to take away the blaming will cause more problems.
 You don’t want your partner to stop blaming only to become aggressively angry, depressed, or end the relationship, for example.
-It’s the one leg he (or she) has to stand on, so kicking it out from under him is not going to help.
-And, if you succeed in getting your spouse to stop blaming you, but have no way to deal with the problems he cares about, he will continue to mentally and silently blame you.
+It’s the one leg he (or she) has to stand on, so kicking it out from under your spouse is not going to help.
+And, if you succeed in getting your spouse to stop blaming you, but have no way to deal with the problems, your spouse will continue to mentally and silently blame you.

 Principle 2: Rebuild respect